 The Company's Bylaws provide that the number of directors shall not be less than three nor greater than ten, and shall be determined from time to time by majority vote of the Board of Directors.
 In accordance with the Bylaws, the Board of Directors has fixed the number of directors at seven.
 Currently, there is a total of six directors.
-Pursuant to the Company's Articles of Incorporation, a majority of the directors in office may fill any vacancy on the Board of Directors.
-As of the date of mailing of this proxy statement, the Nominating and Corporate Governance Committee has not determined whether or whom to propose as a candidate for an additional director.
+The Board of Directors has determined, based on the recommendation of the Nominating and Corporate Governance Committee, that G.E.
+Muenster, the Company's Executive Vice-President and Chief Financial Officer, be nominated for election as an additional director.
 The Board is divided into three classes, with the terms of office of each class ending in successive years.
-Two directors of the Company are to be elected for terms expiring at the Annual Meeting in 2013, or until their respective successors have been elected and have qualified.
-Certain information with respect to the nominees for election as directors proposed by the Board of Directors and the other directors whose terms of office as directors will continue after the Annual Meeting is set forth below.
+Three directors of the Company are nominated to be elected for terms expiring at the Annual Meeting in 2014, or until their respective successors have been elected and have qualified.
+Certain information with respect to the nominees for election as directors whose terms of office as directors will continue after the Annual Meeting is set forth below, including directorships held by each nominee at other public companies during the last five years and information regarding each nominee's specific experience, qualifications, attributes and skills that has led the Board to conclude that such nominee should serve as a Director.
 Should any one or more of the nominees be unable or unwilling to serve (which is not expected), the proxies (except proxies marked to the contrary) will be voted for such other person or persons as the Board of Directors of the Company may recommend.
-Proxies cannot be voted for more than two nominees.
+Proxies cannot be voted for more than three nominees.